quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 * Master
   * what we are showing
 * Hot Fixes
-  * quick fixes on master
+  * quick fixes for master
 * Releases
   * the next version to be merged with master
 * Development